Skip to content

 Five common causes, in order of likelihood.

-Internet Explorer SSL/TLS settings
+Cause 01 · Internet Explorer SSL/TLS settings

-System date and time
+Cause 02 · System date and time

 Digital signatures on QuickBooks update files require accurate system time to validate.
 If the clock is wrong — even by a few hours — signature validation fails and 15240 appears regardless of network connectivity or other settings.
-The quickest possible check: 30 seconds, resolves a meaningful share of cases.
+The quickest possible check: 30 seconds, and it resolves a meaningful share of cases.

-Insufficient administrator privileges
+Cause 03 · Insufficient administrator privileges

 Update downloads write files to QuickBooks program folders, which require elevated privileges on most Windows configurations.
 Running QuickBooks as Administrator grants the necessary write access — and resolves 15240 cases where folder permissions are the actual blocker.

-Antivirus interference
+Cause 04 · Antivirus interference

 Security software sometimes blocks QuickBooks update downloads at the network level, or quarantines downloaded update files before installation completes.
 Temporarily pausing antivirus to test, then adding QuickBooks to the exclusion list as the durable fix, resolves these cases.

-Partial download state
+Cause 05 · Partial download state

-A previous failed update can leave partial download state that blocks new update attempts.
+A previous failed update can leave partial download state that blocks new attempts.
 Resetting QuickBooks update settings (Help → Update QuickBooks Desktop → Update Now → Reset Update) clears this state and allows fresh download attempts.

-Less common: IE corruption, .NET issues, installation damage
+Less common · Less common: IE corruption, .NET issues, installation damage

-When the five common causes don’t apply, less common issues include corrupted Internet Explorer installation, .NET Framework problems, or specific QuickBooks installation damage.
+When the five common causes don’t apply, less common issues include a corrupted Internet Explorer installation, .NET Framework problems, or specific QuickBooks installation damage.
 These require deeper diagnostic and typically Certified ProAdvisor intervention.

 How to fix Error 15240 yourself.

 This sequence resolves most 15240 cases within 30 minutes.
-Steps 1 and 2 are fast quick wins; steps 3 and 4 address the less-obvious causes (IE settings, antivirus) that most users wouldn’t check on their own.
+Steps 1 and 2 are fast quick wins; steps 3 and 4 address the less-obvious causes (IE settings, antivirus) most users wouldn’t check on their own.

 Verify system date and time are correct